calderete/blog.github.io/_posts/2015-12-20-Finished-at-the-Iron-Yard.md

 <img src="/images/Sublime.png" style="width: 600px;"/>

 Not all programming languages are complicated or hard to learn, but you need to know a few to be able to deploy an application.
-I'm listing these in a more our less hard to easy to learn top to bottom.
+I'm listing these in a more or less hard to easy to learn top to bottom.

 * Ruby
 * CSS